nwillc/reloader/README.md

 ```

-That it.
+That is it.
 Do you need shutdown code, but to run the same version?

 ```java
  Reloader.onSignal("USR2", () -> { /* shutdiown code */ }, false);